Web Apps

 VaporVM, a global IT consulting and services provider, approached us as it faced significant challenges in managing its complex service offerings and interacting with their extensive customer base – which included Fortune 500 companies.
 They needed a streamlined solution for clients to easily place orders and a backend for staff to effectively manage multiple projects.
 The existing process was cumbersome, disjointed and failed to provide a seamless customer experience.

-To address these issues, we at GoodCore developed ManageX, a dual-component solution for customers and clients.
+To address these issues, we developed ManageX, a dual-component solution for customers and clients.
 This customer-facing portal simplified the ordering process for technology services, providing instant quotations and an intuitive project dashboard.
 Clients were able to get instant support by using real-time chat and video call features for direct communication with their support teams.

 The administrative backend equipped VaporVM staff with tools to manage projects, allocate resources, and oversee customer interactions.
 It includes features for project tracking, user management, and payment processing, all integrated with Jira for synchronised project details.
 This helped ensure streamlined operations and improved coordination between teams and clients.